jasonfb/common_core_js/README.md

 If you use Devise, you probably already have a `current_user` method available in your controllers.
 If you don't use Devise, you can implement it in your ApplicationController.

-If you use a different object other than "User" for authentication, override using the `auth` flag.
+If you use a different object other than "User" for authentication, override using the `auth` option.

  `rails generate common_core:scaffold Thing auth=current_account`